Everything you need to know about our product install, setup steps, configuration and usage of various features

 ADVANCED MIDI SETTINGS

 You can control which messages gets processed and which do not.
-Open Advanced MIDI Settings window by clicking ADVANCED MIDI SETTINGS [1] button (bottom left corner) in the plug-in user interface.
+Open Advanced MIDI Settings window by clicking ADVANCED MIDI SETTINGS button in the Editor user interface.

 You can block messages being processed from DAW or from the Synthesizer itself.
 Settings seen in the image below are default values.